 Extreme poverty is the primary root cause of the human rights violations such as child labor in the mining communities.
 When children are encouraged – or forced- to quit hazardous work in the mines, without parents having alternatives, less income is available for the family for food and other basic needs, which leads to even worse living conditions.

 The alternative livelihood project provides technical training in agricultural and animal husbandry to community members, offering them an alternative livelihood to the unsafe mining work.
-Thanks to the creation of ten farming cooperatives, 871 farmers no longer go to the mines to earn an income and most families involved have improved their year-round food security.
-As of 2020, the farming yield covers 71% of their yearly subsistence needs.
-Moreover, 89% of the women who joined farming cooperatives, that followed the creation of Maisha, the first agricultural cooperative led by women in the area, could afford to quit the mines.
-The women participating in the cooperatives have increased their income through sustainable farming and other income-generating activities, improving not only the food security but also the overall living conditions of their families.
-In 2019 Chakuishi, an innovative project of social agribusiness aimed at developing self-sustainable and locally owned social enteprises in the communities, started through know-how transfer and empowerment to farming cooperatives.
+Thanks to the creation of ten farming cooperatives, more than 1,000 farmers no longer go to the mines to earn an income and most families involved have improved their year-round food security.
+As of 2021, 66% of the families can cover their yearly subsistence needs.
+Moreover, 69% of the women who joined farming cooperatives, that followed the creation of Maisha – the first agricultural cooperative led by women in the area – could afford to quit the mines.
+The women participating in the cooperatives have increased their income through sustainable farming, animal husbandry and other income-generating activities, improving not only the food security but also the overall living conditions of their families.
+In 2019 Chakuishi, an innovative project of social business in agriculture aimed at developing self-sustainable and locally owned social enterprises in the communities, started through know-how transfer and empowerment to farming cooperatives.

 To continue to expand their activities and reach more mining communities in a sustainable way, the program requires improved and strengthened capacities and an effective organizational structure, to provide children, girls and women the best professional support and quality services they need.